triflicacid/c-vm/docs/Assembler.md

 ## Syntax

-Assembly source files are read line-by-line, and have the following syntax: `[mnemonic [...args]] [; Comment]`.
+Assembly source files are read line-by-line, and have the following syntax: `[label:] [mnemonic [...args]] [; Comment]`.
 Trailing whitespace is removed, and blank/empty lines are ignored.

+Labels come in the form `label:`
+  - `label` is a word containing letters and numbers.
+(See section on labels for more.)

 Instructions come in the form `mnemonic [...args]` where the arguments consist of a comma-seperated list of:
   - `nnn`, where `nnn` is a number, represents a **literal**